 Heatwave’s nightly weather forecast

 LAREDO, Tex.
-(KGNS) - A low pressure system will move west into and across Texas along an upper level wind shift boundary during tonight and Wednesday.
+(KGNS) - An upper level low pressure system is moving west along an upper level wind shift line, above a rather moist atmosphere.

-With a still moist atmosphere, scattered showers are still possible overnight and during Wednesday.
-As the low pressure system moves away to our northwest after Thursday, sunnier hotter weather will return to our part of south Texas.
+This is helping to produce the rising air for tall rain clouds to develop.
+We will continue to see the chance for scattered shower and thundershower activity into Thursday as the low begins to move near the Big Bend.

+By Friday, the low will move into New Mexico, and warmer drier air aloft will spread westward above south Texas.
+This will bring a return to sunnier, hotter weather beginning Friday.

-I’m expecting partly to mostly cloudy tonight, a slight chance of a shower, low in the mid 70′s.
+I’m expecting mostly cloudy with a slight chance of an evening shower tonight, low in the mid 70′s.

-Mostly cloudy with scattered showers Wednesday, high in the low 90′s.
-Partly cloudy with a slight shower chance Thursday, high in the mid 90′s.
-Sunnier and hotter Friday through Tuesday, highs around 100.
+Partly to mostly cloudy with a chance of a shower or thundershower Thursday, high in the 90′s.
+Partly to mostly sunny Friday through Wednesday, highs around 100.

 Copyright 2021 KGNS.
 All rights reserved.